CROSSINGTUD/CryptoAnalysis/CODING.md

 Checkstyle is available for various IDEs.

 ##### Eclipse
-1. Install checkstyle plugin from [here](https://checkstyle.org/eclipse-cs/)
+1. Install Checkstyle plugin from [here](https://checkstyle.org/eclipse-cs/)
-2. In your preferences window you can select the checkstyle configuration `checkstyle.xml` from the root of the repository.
+2. In your preferences window you can select the Checkstyle configuration `checkstyle.xml` from the root of the repository.
-3. Configure the Eclipse Code Formatter to automatically format the code regarding the checkstyle rules.
+3. Configure the Eclipse Code Formatter to automatically format the code regarding the Checkstyle rules.
 Unfortunately it does not support importing the Checkstyle Rules directly.

 ##### IntelliJ
 1. Search for "Checkstyle-IDEA" in the `Settings->Plugin` window.
 2. Install and restart the IDE.
 3. Open settings again and select the `iem_checks.xml` file in `Settings-Checkstyle`.
-4. In `Settings->Editor->Code Style` from the Scheme combobox you can import that checkstyle file to apply all settings for code refactoring tools of the IDE.
+4. In `Settings->Editor->Code Style` from the Scheme combobox you can import that Checkstyle file to apply all settings for code refactoring tools of the IDE.
 5. In the bottom right or left corner of the IDE there should be a Checkstyle Tool-Window.
 Open it and let the plugin check your code.